nnjeim/world/README.md

 ```
 accept-language=locale
 ```
-Alternativley, you can use specific locale with `World` Facade.
-For this, use `setLocale('locale')` method.
+Alternativley, you can use specific locale with the `World` Facade `setLocale('locale')` helper method.
 Example:
 ```
 World::setLocale('zh')->countries();
 ```